Mark up files on Mac

 To create a new signature, click the Sign tool, click Create Signature if shown, then click how you want to create your signature:

-Use a trackpad: Click Trackpad, click the text when asked, sign your name on the trackpad using your finger, then click Done.
+Use a trackpad: Click Trackpad, click the text when asked, sign your name on the trackpad using your finger, press any key when you’ve finished, then click Done.
 If you don’t like the results, click Clear, then try again.

 If your trackpad supports it, press your finger more firmly on the trackpad to sign with a heavier, darker line.